karllhughes/learn/_posts/2022-04-15-what-is-a-director-of-product-marketing.md

 * You require a secondary marketing team specifically for products
 * You plan to release a flagship product within the next few years

 Keep in mind that these aren’t the only reasons why you might consider [hiring a director of product marketing](https://www.linkedin.com/pulse/6-signs-you-need-hire-product-marketer-your-startup-poornima-mohandas/).
 Complex products that require better positioning might warrant a full-time position, while rapid innovations and frequent product releases may be best left in the hands of an experienced professional.
 If you operate in a highly complex market, or if your leads generally require a very long sales cycle (think B2B), directors of product marketing will be an excellent partner.

 Directors of product marketing aren’t necessarily the best fit for every business.
 If you don’t yet have a [stable product management team](https://www.productschool.com/blog/product-management-2/why-your-startup-needs-a-product-manager/), it might make sense to wait for a while before making the leap.
 Newer organizations or startups with limited capital might find it hard to justify more than $100,000 per year (plus benefits) on a full time product marketer.

 If your team is still relatively small, and if your business does not expect to launch a frequent stream of products, you might opt to wait before making your next hire.

 ## Is Hiring A Director Of Product Marketing Worth It?

 No matter how you look at them, product marketers are an overwhelming net positive to modern businesses.
-These experts come alongside marketing and sales teams to develop winning product strategies, monitoring customer feedback and implementing data into future efforts.
+These experts come alongside marketing and sales teams to develop winning product strategies, monitoring customer feedback, and implementing data into future efforts.
 By A/B testing various solutions and performing regular social listening, directors of product marketing take sales rates to the next level.

 Of course, this doesn’t mean you should hire a product marketer at this very moment.